lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
 At times you may need to present either your main results or a supplement as a table.
 Even if you present your main findings as a figure, providing the raw numerical model estimates in a machine-friendly format is helpful for other researchers who might use your findings as part of a meta-analysis of cohort studies.
+Here, the standard error is shown, which is another measure of precision like the confidence interval.

-A quick note, the standard error is one of the measures of precision.
-How do we wrangle the results to get a table like this?
+So, how do we wrangle the results to get a table like this?

 ---